ThomasDBM/AlegoriaDocker/BDD/README.md

 Since we are handling spatial data, we also need to install the postgis and python extensions for our database :
 ```
 sudo apt-get install postgresql-plpython3-12 postgis postgresql-12-postgis-3
+#Skip the line before if you are using the Docker installation
 sudo -u postgres psql
 postgres=# \c alegoria
 alegoria=# CREATE EXTENSION postgis;